syncfusion-content/xamarin.android-docs/xamarin-android/SfPopupLayout/Layout-Customizations.md

 {% endhighlight %}

-Executing the above codes renders the following output in Android device respectively.
+Executing the above codes renders the following output in an android device.

 ![](GettingStarted_images/AppearanceMode_OneButton.png)